colombianguate/MechaCar_Statistical_Analysis/README.md

  - The null : the means of all groups are equal.
  - The alternative : at least one of the means is different from all other groups.

 - If we find a p-value that is smaller then our significance level then we can reject the null hypothesis and we can claim there is significant  differences in mpgs,costs between the manufactures.
-Therefore the MechaCar will fair good.
+Therefore the MechaCar will be good.